axsh/netjoin/README.md

 **Disclaimer** : This CLI does not maintain the VPN network once it has been set up!

 First version will only work with Linux clients and OpenVPN.
-A pre-installed OpenVPN server is required.
-Ducttape will connect to the server to generate the VPN certificates.

 ## VPN Server